 We will not obey God's Word perfectly as long as we still have a sinful nature.
 But we will obey it purposefully because of an ongoing, earnest desire to do God's will.

 Third, we will love others, regardless of who they are or what they have done.

 "Everyone that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for God is love."—1 John 4:7-8

 "We know that we have passed from death unto life, because we love the brethren."—1 John 3:14

-Since God is love He has given us a desire to love others, especially believers.
-We may not always feel love towards them, yet we will show love by seeking to do them good when we have the opportunity.
+Since God is love, He has given us a desire to love others, especially believers.
+We may not always feel love towards them, yet we will show love by seeking to do them good whenever we have the opportunity.